deepakhj/cadent/README.md

 Good for just testing stuff or, well, other random inputs not yet supported This will dump a TAB delimited file per `keeper` item of

-    statname sum mean min max count resolution nano_timestamp
+    statname sum mean min max count resolution nano_timestamp nano_ttl

-If your for keeper is `times = ["10s", "1m", "10m"]` you will get 3 files of the names
+If your for keeper is `times = ["10s", "1m", "10m"]` you will get 3 files of the names.

     {filebase}_10s
     {filebase}_60s